Director of Orchestral Studies

-Harvey Felder, described by Symphony Magazine as "one of America's promising conductors," brings to the podium a refreshing combination of talents.
-He is known for his deeply moving performances of the great "Classical" repertory as well as his entertaining performances on Pops' stages across this country.
+Harvey Felder brings to the podium a refreshing combination of talents.
+He is known for his deeply moving performances of the great “Classical” repertoire as well as his entertaining performances on “Pops” stages across this country.
 Mr. Felder has distinguished himself as a leader among his generation of conductors.
-"Felder is widely regarded for his effective and quality programming and performances" (Saint Louis Star).
+“Felder is widely regarded for his effective and quality programming and performances” (Saint Louis Star).
 He has been characterized as having an affable and magnetic podium demeanor which helps audiences feel immediately welcomed, comfortable, and connected to his performances.

-Mr. Felder is entering his eighteenth season as music director of the Tacoma Symphony Orchestra.
-He has also served as assistant conductor of the Milwaukee Symphony, Resident conductor of the Saint Louis Symphony, conductor of special projects with the Atlanta Symphony, and artistic adviser/conductor of the Wisconsin Chamber Orchestra.
+Mr. Felder has also served as assistant conductor of the Milwaukee Symphony, Resident conductor of the Saint Louis Symphony, conductor of special projects with the Atlanta Symphony, and artistic adviser/conductor of the Wisconsin Chamber Orchestra.
 Additionally, Mr. Felder has held the post of music director with the Fox Valley (WI) Symphony, the Johns Hopkins Symphony (MD), and the Ann Arbor Summer Symphony (MI).

 During the 1991 “Carnegie Hall at 100” celebration, Mr. Felder was invited to make his Carnegie Hall debut, conducting the American Symphony Orchestra.
-The success of these performances led to the beginning of an exciting and active guest conducting career.
-He has appeared as guest conductor with the Atlanta, Baltimore, Chicago, Delaware, Grant Park, Honolulu, Indianapolis, Kansas City, National, New Jersey, North Carolina, Saint Louis, San Antonio, Spokane Symphonies, Dayton, Florida, Rochester, Orange County Philharmonics, as well as the Pro Musica Chamber Orchestra (OH), the Concerto Soloists of Philadelphia, the Missouri Symphony Society, Chicago Sinfonietta, Orquesta Sinfonica del Estado de Mexico, Orquesta Sinfonica Nacional de Costa Rica, the New Japan Philharmonic, Mikkeli City Orchestra of Finland and the Osaka Telemann Chamber Orchestra.
-Mr. Felder comes with a long list of engagements; but perhaps more telling, he also possesses a long list of reengagements.
-During the 2011-2012 concert season Mr. Felder will accept a second invitation to guest conduct the Chicago Sinfonietta, make his debut appearance with the San Francisco Bay Brass and serve as “Artist in Residence” at the University of Oklahoma.
+He has appeared as guest conductor with the Atlanta, Baltimore, Chicago, Delaware, Grant Park, Honolulu, Indianapolis, Kansas City, National, New Jersey, North Carolina, Saint Louis, San Antonio, Spokane Symphonies, Dayton, Florida, Rochester, Orange County Philharmonics, as well as the Pro Musica Chamber Orchestra (OH), the Concerto Soloists of Philadelphia, the Missouri Symphony Society, Chicago Sinfonietta, Orquesta Sinfonica del Estado de Mexico, Orquesta Sinfonica Nacional de Costa Rica, the New Japan Philharmonic, Mikkeli City Orchestra of Finland, San Francisco Bay Brass, and the Osaka Telemann Chamber Orchestra.

 Mr. Felder’s ability to communicate sophisticated musical ideas to young people, his public speaking ease and his engaging professional demeanor have made him a valued asset to the organizations he has represented.
 “Audiences like his style…a reserved and dignified conductor who knows the score and what he wants to do with it” (Milwaukee Journal/Sentinel).